Modelplace.AI

 Provided frameworks have a public interface to be used in custom iOS apps.
 To integrate the framework into your app, use the corresponding API methods.

-Go to Face Detection API and Pose Tracking API to learn how to integrate a framework into your mobile application.
+Go to and to learn how to integrate a framework into your mobile application.

 Framework Integration